This time it’s all about television

 And the walled gardens are still standing.

-Facebook and Google continue to dominate the digital advertising market, so as growth slows, the industry could feel pretty cramped for everyone outside those walls.
+Facebook and Google continue to dominate the digital advertising market, so as growth slows, the industry could feel pretty cramped for everyone stuck in between the walls.

-These are the things that are driving programmatic ad platforms and other kinds of adtech companies to begin merging and buying one another.
+These are the trends that are driving programmatic ad platforms and other kinds of adtech companies to begin merging and buying one another.

 With Roku’s purchase of their very own specialized DSP and the Taboola-Outbrain merger, one can only expect the trend to continue as adtech companies prepare to position themselves for the next 10 years.